mifonpe/microservice-demo/README.md

 ## CI
 In order to provide a CI cycle for this Helm Chart development, Github actions are used to check the templates.
 In this case, a [customized image](https://github.com/mifonpe/github-runner) with its own CI is used for the runners, which already contains helm and some other utilities, and runs in a personal cluster.
+## CI
+The CD of this chart is made following the GitOps paradigm, by means of fluxcd.
+The CD configuration repo can be found [here](https://github.com/mifonpe/alteos-microservice).